acham/spacefish/README.md

 Building
 --------

-1. Select one bucket allocation algorithm listed above in the Makefile
+1. Select one bucket allocation algorithm listed above in the Makefile.
+If unsure, use ALLOC_ALL_RANDOM.

+2. Select a shared memory size.
+(TOTAL_STEPS_ALLOWED in system/include/config.h).

-2. `make`
+3. `make`

 Running
 -------

 1. Launch the daemon first: `./bin/daemon`

+2. Wait for "allocated steps" message

 2. To run an application over SpaceFish (all file-related operations for this application will be re-directed to SpaceFish),